Fund Life Saving Maternal Care for Women in DRC

 The team at Hope For Our Sisters Inc., in partnership with the team at the Wellness Clinic in Goma, DR Congo is pleased to bring you our latest impact report for our project to "Fund Life-Saving Maternal Care for Women in DRC".
 This Maternal Health Fund established at the Wellness Clinic with your investments provides life-saving prenatal and antenatal care to women who could not otherwise access a skilled, attended delivery.
 In instances where a cesarean birth is indicated for the safety of the mother and/or neonate, many of those in need would perish without the availability of free care that you make possible at the clinic - at other sites they are turned away because they cannot afford the procedure.
 The program's maintenance and efficacy would not be possible without each of you and your generosity.

-The Wellness Clinic continues to operate under this extreme stress.
-Short-supplied and in great danger, they report to work, care for the very ill and grievously injured, and deliver babies.
-Over February, March and April, there were 555 deliveries, with 200 of those being cesarean deliveries.
+Yet, the Wellness Clinic remains open and caring for patients despite all of these challenges.
+From September through December 2025, there were 763 deliveries, with 200 of those being cesarean deliveries.
 Additionally, 15 women elected to have tubal ligations, which is an important procedure in empowering families to have control over their fertility.
 Many of these women received their care in part or in full as beneficiaries of the Maternal Health Fund.
 So many lives have been touched by your choice to support the health, safety and wellbeing of these precious families.
 We are so incredibly grateful to all of you.

 We cannot thank you enough for your continued support of this Maternal Health Fund, for your incredible generosity towards this cause, for the Wellness Clinic, and for the strong and resilient families of Goma.